drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/scDblFinder.rst

 Citation
 --------
-If you used the Demuxafy platform for analysis, please reference our paper (REFERENCE) as well as `ScDblFinder <https://github.com/plger/scDblFinder>`__.
+If you used the Demuxafy platform for analysis, please reference our preprint_ as well as `ScDblFinder <https://github.com/plger/scDblFinder>`__.